oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Majoric - Basic Word Rules

-1. When a word begins with a consonant, letters after the first consonant upto the first vowel, are disgarded.
-This evens out the spread of useful words.
-Examples: crash encodes 308, not 3708; school encodes 05; If a vowel directly follows, there is no change e.g. rain encodes 79.
 1. Vowels, a e i o u, are significant, but, only when they start a word, and in most cases, only the first vowel. (e.g age is 17, not 175).
 1. Double letters are disregarded when not pronounced separately (e.g call - 35, however midday - 844).
 1. The letter sequence "ck" is treated the same as "k".
-The letter sequence "ph" is generally treated as "f".
+The letter sequence "ph" is treated as "f" (unless the letters straddle a compound word).

 ## Majoric - Advanced Word Rules

-3. Prefixes starting with "un" are very common and treated as a single 6.
+1. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
 Thus "unify" is encoded as 696 and "unborn" is encoded as 627.
 1. Prefixes starting with "in" are very common and treated as a single 9.
 The letter after the prefix is significant.
 Thus "inability" is encoded as 91251.
-1. Phonetic changes: If a letter grouping sounds like a completely different letter grouping, change it (e.g. caught - 3781 sounds like cau/t/ - 31.
+1. Phonetic changes: If a letter grouping feels like a completely different letter grouping, change it (e.g. caught - 3781 sounds like cau/t/ - 31 (note: how far to take this is a personal choice).
 1. As an alternative (or in addition) to doing general phonetic changes, don't use words with problematic spelling like cauGHt.